Klobuchar highlights her breakout debate moment in six-figure South Carolina TV ad push

 Ms. Klobuchar’s strong showing in New Hampshire elevated her to a contender in the next two nominating contests in Nevada and South Carolina.

 She has struggled to gain traction in South Carolina, where the first-in-the-South primary Feb.
-29 will test the Democratic hopefuls’ support among black voters who in 2016 made up more than 60% of the party’s primary electorate.
+29 will test the Democratic hopefuls’ support among black voters who in 2016 made up more than 60% of the party’s primary electorate in the Palmetto State.

 But momentum out of New Hampshire lifted Ms. Klobuchar to a fifth-place tie at 7% with Sen. Elizabeth Warren in the Palmetto State, showed a poll this week by East Carolina University.